-The 22nd edition of football's biggest tournament will take place in the winter of 2022 as Qatar prepares to join a long list of host nations in staging the World Cup.
+The 22nd edition of football's biggest tournament takes place in the winter of 2022 as Qatar joins a long list of host nations in staging the World Cup.

-With the groups now known and the tournament itself just seven months away, GOAL takes a look at the history of the World Cup as well as some of the record holders.
+GOAL takes a look at the history of the World Cup, top scorers, all-time winners and the record holders.

 What is the World Cup?